shaikhmohddanishscm/kaiasai/MOBILE_OPTIMIZATION.md

-# Mobile Optimization Summary - ikai Asai Website
+# Mobile Optimization Summary - Ikai Asai Website

 ## Overview
 All components have been optimized for mobile devices with responsive design, touch-friendly interactions, and proper spacing for small screens.